yuno-payments/yuno-sdk-web/README.md

    */
   issuersFormEnable: true,
   /**
-   * Enable Payment Status page
+   * Hide or show the Yuno Payment Status page
    * Default is true
    * @optional
    */